MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-in-visual-studio.md

  For a quick introduction to debugging and diagnostics in Visual Studio, see [Debug, Profile, and Diagnose](https://www.visualstudio.com/vs/debugging-and-diagnostics/).

--   [What’s New for the Debugger in Visual Studio](../debugger/what-s-new-for-the-debugger-in-visual-studio.md) Describes new functionality in Visual Studio.
+-   [What's New for the Debugger in Visual Studio](../debugger/what-s-new-for-the-debugger-in-visual-studio.md) Describes new functionality in Visual Studio.

 -   [Debugger Windows](../debugger/debugger-windows.md) Lists the different debugger windows.